 Human Trafficking Resources

-The Samaritan Women offers these resources to encourage you to use YOUR VOICE in the fight against Modern Day Slavery.
+The Samaritan Women offers these resources to encourage you to use YOUR VOICE to advocate against sexual exploitation.
 This is a national problem, and it will take each of us doing our part in our own communities to raise awareness and solicit change.
 We invite you to use these resources as a way to take your next step in learning more about this issue.

 Whether you are interested in learning more about human trafficking yourself, or you would like to sponsor an event to help educate others, these resources are provided to assist you.
 We encourage you to use these resources to begin the education process through an organized event in your community.